 Students may choose one of several entrees, including a variety of hot entrees, fresh entrée salads, sandwiches, and wraps.
 They also must choose from a variety of vegetables, fruits, and milk as part of their lunch.
 USDA regulations require each student to take a half cup of fruit or vegetable.
 A vegetarian option is available every day and is noted on the menu with a "v."
 Students also have a snack bar available to them.
-Student accounts may be used to purchase foods at the snack bar as well.
+Student accounts may be used to purchase foods at the snack bar, but are not valid at the student store.

-Students with food allergies must have the district's food allergy form completed by their doctor in order to receive alternate meals.
+Students with food allergies must have the district's food allergy form completed by their doctor to receive alternate meals.
 The form is on the district's website under the Food and Nutrition Department.

 Each student has an account at the school that is linked to their student ID card.
 Parents may prepay for meals using www.myschoolbucks.com, cash or check.
-Checks must have the phone number written on the check.
+Write the phone number on the check.
 Please make the check out to Peoria Lunch Fund.
-Students may purchase additional meals daily as they enter the cafeteria.
-However, prepayments are encouraged in order to speed up serving lines and avoid lost or stolen money.
+Students may purchase with cash each day, but prepayments are encouraged to speed up serving lines and avoid lost or stolen money.
+Cash check and Myschoolbucks.com is available through the end of the school year.

-Completing a free and reduced application is still strongly recommended as many programs depend on the applications submitted.
-For example, students may receive waivers for Advanced Placement tests and program fees.
-For faster processing and notification, parents are encouraged to apply online starting July 20th at SCHOOL LUNCH APP.
-Printed free and reduced lunch applications are available in the school's front office, cafeteria, or the District Administration Office.
+Completing a new free and reduced application is required each year.
+Many programs depend on the applications submitted and student may receive waivers for Advanced Placement tests and program fees.
+For faster processing and notification, parents are encouraged to apply online starting July 20th at Peoria.SchoolLunchApp.com Printed free and reduced lunch applications are available in the school's front office, cafeteria, or the District Administration Office.
 Upon completion of the application, please return it to the school cafeteria.
 Do not turn it in to the teacher or front office.